 On this version of the 1099-R Form, all eligible plan distributions of $10 or more will have been reported to the IRS.
 Particularly, the deadline to file the 2020 Form 1099-R with the IRS will be March 1, 2021, for scannable paper filings.
-The due date is March 31, 2021, if the filer wants to file the 1099-R form electronically.
+The due date March 31, 2021, if the filer wants to file the 1099-R form electronically.
 The IRS needs electronic filing of Form 1099-R if the plan issuer files 250 or more of these forms.
 IRS encourages 1099-R electronic filing even if not required.
 Copies must be provided to plan participants and beneficiaries (recipients) by February 1, 2021.

 What Happens If Plan Issuers Not Provide 1099-R Form?

 Plan Issuers provide the 1099-R Form to the plan issuers and beneficiaries before the deadline.
 If the plan issuer does not provide the Printable 1099-R Form to the recipient (plan participant and beneficiaries), then he has a chance to pay the penalties.
-To avoid penalties, the plan issuer must file IRS -R 2020 with the IRS.
+Also, to avoid penalties, the plan issuer must file IRS -R 2020 with the IRS.
 Also, send the printable 1099-R Form to the recipient before the due date.